lso2/wp-fast-remote-deploy/README.md

 	- Set up your ssh connection
 	- Optionally, you can also customize many things, or leave it as is.
 Remote tar.gz is disabled by default for speed.
 - Run the script by double-clicking the .bat file.
 It will open a CMD window which will show you the progress and details.
+- **NEW: Automatic Version Increment** - When local and remote versions match, the script automatically increments your local version before deployment!

 ## Quick Start